-- · Base salary;

-- · Performance-based annual cash bonus; and

-- · Annual grants of long-term, equity-based incentives, currently stock options with four-year annual vesting.
+- · Base salary; - Performance-based annual cash bonus targeted as a percentage of base salary ("Target Bonus Percentage"); and - Periodic grants of long-term, equity-based incentives, currently stock options with four-year annual vesting.

-We also provide our executives the same benefits and perquisites that we offer our other employees.
+We also provide our executives the same benefits and perquisites that it offers its other employees.
 These standard employee benefits include participation in our 401(k) plan and employee stock purchase plan, and medical, dental and life insurance benefits, each with the same terms and conditions available to employees.
 We do not provide any benefits or perquisites to our Named Executive Officers that are not available to the majority of employees.